campbe13/JS320-2021/13-react-labs/13-react-convert/README.md

 1. when the data logs properly update the React component or a separate component to display it
 1. when the data is displayed properly add the storage functions

-This code [sunrise/set on korra](https://korra.dawsoncollege.qc.ca/~tricia/js/13-react-plus/03-form-react-sunrise-use-state/)  does something similar
+This code [sunrise/set on korra](https://korra.dawsoncollege.qc.ca/~tricia/js/13-react-plus/03-form-react-sunrise-use-state/)  does something similar (form & api data rendered in a React component)